Hunting Permits (All Hunters)

 The Division of Wildlife Resource Management will provide designated hunting services to enrolled Southern Ute Tribal Members who are elderly (55 years of age or older), single women, or physically disabled.
-Requests must be made to the Division of Wildlife Resource Management, and all animals will be harvested during the regular Southern Ute Tribal Member hunting seasons.
-Only female deer, elk, or turkey of either sex may be harvested.
+Requests must be made to the Division of Wildlife Resource Management and all animals will be harvested during the regular Southern Ute Tribal Member hunting seasons.
+Only female deer and elk, or turkey of either sex, may be harvested.

 All game requiring a tag must be tagged by the person who harvested the animal.
 Notch the month and day of harvest and sign the permit immediately after harvesting the animal.
 Detach the backing from the permit and affix the permit to the carcass, preferably on a leg.
 All big game must be securely tagged with the carcass tag provided by the Division of Wildlife Resource Management prior to transportation.
 Tagging instructions are printed on the back of permits.
 If numerous trips are required to remove the carcass from the field, the tag should remain attached to the portion of the carcass left in camp or vehicle.

 Depending on the season, species hunted, and whether a harvested animal is to be transported off-reservation, validation of the harvest may be required.
 The validation requirements are as follows: